 Tetralogy of Fallot is the most common form of cyanotic congenital heart disease.
 Cyanosis is the abnormal bluish discoloration of the skin that occurs because of low levels of circulating oxygen in the blood.
 Tetralogy of Fallot consists of the combination of four different heart defects: a ventricular septal defect (VSD); obstructed outflow of blood from the right ventricle to the lungs (pulmonary stenosis); a displaced aorta, which causes blood to flow into the aorta from both the right and left ventricles (dextroposition or overriding aorta); and abnormal enlargement of the right ventricle (right ventricular hypertrophy).
 The severity of the symptoms is related to the degree of blood flow obstruction from the right ventricle.

 The normal heart has four chambers.
-The two upper chambers, known as atria, are separated from each other by a fibrous partition known as the atrial septum.
+The two upper chambers known as atria are separated from each other by a fibrous partition known as the atrial septum.
 The two lower chambers are known as ventricles and are separated from each other by the ventricular septum.
 Valves connect the atria (left and right) to their respective ventricles.
 The valves allow for blood to be pumped through the chambers.
 Blood travels from the right ventricle through the pulmonary artery to the lungs where it receives oxygen.
 The blood returns to the heart through pulmonary veins and enters the left ventricle.
 The left ventricle sends the now oxygen-filled blood into the main artery of the body (aorta).
 The aorta sends the blood throughout the body.

 In a normal heart, the aorta is attached to the left ventricle and allows oxygen-rich blood to flow throughout the body.
 In a tetralogy of Fallot heart, the aorta is located between both the left and the right ventricle.
 This causes oxygen-poor blood from the right ventricle to flow into the aorta instead of the pulmonary artery.
 If infants with tetralogy of Fallot are not treated, the symptoms usually become progressively more severe.
 Blood flow to the lungs may be further decreased and severe cyanosis may cause life-threatening complications.
 The exact cause of tetralogy of Fallot is not known.

 A variety of other complications may occur in association with tetralogy of Fallot.
 These may include mild anemia in infants, abnormal increase in the number of red blood cells (polycythemia) in older children, and blood clotting (coagulation) defects.
 These blood abnormalities may lead to the formation of blood clots that can travel through the blood stream (embolisms).
 These blood clots may cause the blood supply to the brain (cerebral infarctions) to be interrupted temporarily.

 Additional complications may include infectious inflammation of the sinuses (sinusitis) and brain abscesses.
 In some cases, the connection between the aorta and the pulmonary artery, which normally closes before birth, may remain open (patent ductus arteriosus).
 The symptoms associated with this condition vary depending upon the size of the opening and may include rapid breathing, frequent respiratory infections, and easy fatigability.
 Congestive heart failure is rare, except in association with bacterial infection of the heart (endocarditis) or abnormal heart rhythms (arrhythmias).
 However, a common sign is a heart murmur, or an extra sound heard while listening to the heartbeat.

 The most severe form of tetralogy of Fallot is known as pseudotruncus arteriosus.
 Infants with this form of the disorder experience severe symptoms that relate to the profound obstruction of the right ventricular blood flow and severe underdevelopment of associated blood vessels and valves related to the lungs (pulmonary atresia).
 Ventricular septal defects are usually severe in this form of the disorder.
 Severe cyanosis, alarmingly low levels of circulating oxygen, and excessive circulating red blood cells (polycythemia) are the major features of pseudotruncus arteriosus.
 (For more information, see “Ventricular Septal Defect” in the Related Disorders section of this report.)